adbar/htmldate/README.rst

 Author
 ------

-This effort is part of a methodological approach to derive information from web documents in order to build `text databases for research <https://www.dwds.de/d/k-web>`_ (chiefly linguistics and natural language processing).
+This effort is part of methods to derive information from web documents in order to build `text databases for research <https://www.dwds.de/d/k-web>`_ (chiefly linguistic analysis and natural language processing).
+Extracting and pre-processing web texts to the exacting standards of scientific research presents a substantial challenge for those who conduct such research.
 There are web pages for which neither the URL nor the server response provide a reliable way to find out when a document was published or modified.
 For more information:

 .. image:: https://joss.theoj.org/papers/10.21105/joss.02439/status.svg
    :target: https://doi.org/10.21105/joss.02439